Monad-01/Ethereum-Solidity-Notes/ethereumNodes.md

 - Ethereum is a peer-to-peer network of computers named Ethereum Nodes or Clients.
 Anyone can run an Ethereum node.
 There are no special prerequisites to run them.

-- An Ethereum node runs a VM named EVM and runs applications (EVM bytecode) based on a gobal consensus mechanism.
-This EVM has its own micorkernal, stack, memory, and storage.
+- An Ethereum node runs a VM named EVM and runs applications (EVM bytecode) based on a global consensus mechanism.
+This EVM has its own microkernal, stack, memory, and storage.

 - Thousands of nodes that communicate with each other make up the ethereum blockchain.
 Most of the  clients on the mainnet run *Geth* on Linux. *Geth* (Go Ethereum), was programmed in Go programming language and is one of the original implementations of the Ethereum protocol.

 - There are also 3 Types of Nodes:
-  - Full nodes: Stores locally a copy of the entire blockchain, participates in the block validation and veriifies all blocks and states
+  - Full nodes: Stores locally a copy of the entire blockchain, participates in the block validation and verifies all blocks and states

-  - Light nodes: Stores only the header chain and requests everything else, and cvan verify the validity of the data against the states in the block headers.
+  - Light nodes: Stores only the header chain and requests everything else, and can verify the validity of the data against the states in the block headers.
     - These light node clients are useful for low capacity devices which cannot afford to store gigabytes of blocking data.

-  - Archive nodes: Stores everything kept in the full node and builts an archive of historical states.
+  - Archive nodes: Stores everything kept in the full node and builds an archive of historical states.
     - It requires terabytes of disk space, which makes archive nodes less attractive for the average users.

 - There are new clients for Ethereum 2.0 that run the Beacon and the Shard Chains and support the new proof-of-stake consensus mechanism.